xma711/notebook/computer_networks/LTE/README.md

 LTE is 4G mobile technology.

-use OFDM modulation (both time and frequency).
+Use OFDM modulation (both time and frequency).

 (other 4G technologies include HSPA+, an advanced version of UMTS, and WiMaX, which is dead)

 both LTE and UMTS are released by 3GPP (3rd generation partnership project).

-both LTE and UMTS are IP networks (UMTS initially uses ATM).
+Both LTE and UMTS are IP networks (UMTS initially uses ATM).

 UMTS
 --------------------

-something about UMTS here.
+Something about UMTS here.
-it is 3G.
+It is 3G.

-better technologies added to uplink and downlink (HSUPA and HSDPA). the resultant technology is called HSPA.
+Better technologies added to uplink and downlink (HSUPA and HSDPA). the resultant technology is called HSPA.
 Later it further evolves to HSPA+, which meets 4g requirements.

 More about LTE